BohdanQQ/ivis-containerized/README.md

 ### Oracle Cloud Infrastructure support

+Paths are relative to the `ivis-containerized` repo root!

 1. Navigate to your Account in the OCI Console

 2. API keys -> Add API Key